wojtask/CormenImpl/README.md

 **CormenImpl** provides implementations of algorithms and data structures from *Introduction to Algorithms*, ed.
 2 by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein.
-It also provides implementations from *Introduction to Algorithms – Solutions to exercises and problems* by Krzysztof Wojtas.
+It also provides implementations from *Introduction to Algorithms – Solutions to exercises and problems* by Krzysztof Wojtas, that can be found [here] (https://github.com/wojtask/CormenSol) (in Polish).

 ### Project objectives